Add Auth Endpoints

 Learn how to create the necessary auth endpoints needed to integrate your application with Wristband.

-To implement login and logout flows with Wristband, you'll need to use the Wristband SDK to create three endpoints in your application: the Login Endpoint, the Callback Endpoint, and the Logout Endpoint.
+To implement login and logout flows with Wristband, you'll need to use the Wristband SDK to create the following four endpoints in your ASP.NET application:

 Login Endpoint

-The Login Endpoint is responsible for initiating login requests to Wristband.
-The code within the Login Endpoint constructs the Wristband authorization request and then redirects to Wristband's Authorize Endpoint.
-After redirecting to Wristband's Authorize Endpoint, the user will then be directed to Wristband's hosted login page, where they can complete the login process.
+The Login Endpoint initiates login requests to Wristband.
+It constructs the authorization request and redirects the user to Wristband's Authorize Endpoint.
+From there, the user is directed to Wristband's hosted login page to complete the login process.

-Below is a code snippet showing how to use Wristband's SDK to implement the Login Endpoint within your C# application.
+Below is a code snippet showing how to use Wristband's SDK to implement the Login Endpoint.

 using Microsoft.AspNetCore.Builder;